madcollective/stripe-donation-plugin/README.md

-# Stripe Donation Form - WordPress Plugin
+# Simple Donations With Stripe by Madison Ave.
+Collective - WordPress Plugin

 A simple donation form powered by Stripe that allows users to make one-time and monthly donations